TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Introduction.md

 ## Internet of Things

-> Billion of devices get connected, shared data and get optimized what they based on analyzing that data
+> Billion of devices get connected, shared data and get optimized what they based on analyzing that data, having connectivity, security and manageability

 - - [Snappy Porting](https://ograblog.wordpress.com/2015/01/25/porting-ubuntu-snappy-to-a-yet-unsupported-armhf-board/)